hrosegalb/spam-musubayes/README.md

 Feature 55 is a continuous real attribute that represents the average length of uninterrupted sequences of capital letters.

-Feature 56 is a continuous integer attribute that represents the length of the longest uninterrupted sequence of capital letters.
+Feature 56 is a integer attribute that represents the length of the longest uninterrupted sequence of capital letters.

-Feature 57 is a continuous integer attribute that represents the total number of capital letters in the e-mail.
+Feature 57 is a integer attribute that represents the total number of capital letters in the e-mail.

 The 58th column in the dataset stores a nominal {0,1} class attribute of type `spam`.
 The sample is given a '1' if the email was considered spam and a '0' if it was not.